federicoBetti/federicoBetti.github.io/src/content/projects/knowai-project.md

 ---
 title: "Knowai: Knowledge Extraction from Conversations"
-description: "Led NLP development in a proto-startup to extract insights from internal company communications, attracting interest from investors and companies."
+description: "Led NLP development for an applied initiative to extract insights from internal communications, presenting results to stakeholders and attracting interest from industry partners."
 pubDate: "Sep 01 2018"
 updatedDate: "Jun 30 2019"
 badge: "Fondazione Agnelli"
-tags: ["NLP", "Text Mining", "Web Development", "Startup"]
+tags: ["NLP", "Text Mining", "Enterprise Text Analytics", "Web Development"]
 ---

 ## Overview

-In collaboration with the SEI Pioneer project of the Fondazione Agnelli, I helped establish a proto-startup focused on applying Natural Language Processing to business communications.
-Knowai was designed to extract valuable insights from internal company conversations using advanced NLP techniques.
+In collaboration with the SEI Pioneer project of the Fondazione Agnelli, I contributed to an applied NLP initiative focused on business communications.
+Knowai was designed to extract actionable insights from internal company conversations using modern NLP techniques.

 ## Role and Contributions